nus-cs2103-AY2122S2/ip/docs/README.md

   [T][] homework
 ```

-The 1st task in the list (which is a todo task with description 'homework' in this case) is now marked as not completed.
+The 1st task in the list (which is a todo task with description `homework` in this case) is now marked as not completed.

 ### `Find` - Find the tasks in your list.